bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcationPO.md

 - `nInversion`: number of sign inversions in the bisection algorithm
 - `maxBisectionSteps` maximum number of bisection steps
-- `tolBisectionEigenvalue` tolerance on real part of eigenvalue to detect bifurcation points in the bisection steps
+- `tolBisectionEigenvalue` tolerance on real part of Floquet exponent to detect bifurcation points in the bisection steps

-If this is still not enough, you can use a Newton solver to locate them very precisely.
-See [Fold / Hopf Continuation](@ref).

 !!! tip "Bisection mode"
     During the bisection, the eigensolvers are called like `eil(J, nev; bisection = true)` in order to be able to adapt the solver precision.